-- Focusing on decisions and understanding what leads to quality decisions.
+- Focusing on decisions and understanding what decision-makers want.

 - Introducing a structure for developing and presenting reports and proposals.